Code-At-Uni/Exercises/README.md

 ### Big HTML/CSS Exercise

-* As a group, draw the basic layout of Twitter and then try to replicate it using your knowledge of HTML and CSS.
+* As a group, draw the basic layout of a portfolio Website and then try to replicate it using your knowledge of HTML and CSS.

 ### Extension Exercise